Adds commands that let you quickly browse Atom-related folders or reveal files you're working on (details below)

 Browse: Configuration Folder

 Browse: Packages Folder

-If you want to override your system's default file-manager, you can specify its path in your Atom configuration.
+If you want to override your system's default file-manager, you can specify its path in the package settings.

-This work is licensed under the The MIT License.
+This work is licensed under the MIT License

 Good catch.
 Let us know what about this package looks wrong to you, and we'll investigate right away.